What you should do if you want to reach your sales goal.

 - Do the math

 - Spend the time to run your numbers ahead of time.
-For example, if you know that the yearbook retails for $50.00, you won’t want to give one away for every student who sells 10 items.
-Most students would probably sell 10 items but you wouldn't make any money.
+For example, if you know that the yearbook retails for $50.00, you won't want to give one away for every student who sells ten items.
+Most students would probably sell ten items, but you wouldn't make any money.

-- Here are some useful numbers you'll want to use with your math calculations.
+- Here are some numbers you'll want to use with your math calculations.